testinggospels/camouflage/docs/mocking-websockets.md

 ### How to mock websockets?

-- Start by enabling ws protocol in config file, provide the location of your ${WS_MOCKS} directory and optionally update the port.
+- Start by enabling ws protocol in the config file, provide the location of your ${WS_MOCKS} directory and optionally update the port.
 - The folder structure for ${WS_MOCKS} resembles HTTP mocks, where you create a series of folders under ${WS_MOCKS} e.g. ${WS_MOCKS}/hello/world.
 This will allow you to connect to the websockets server using the url `ws://localhost:8082/hello/world`
 - Under /hello/world, you would need to provide two mock files, `connection.mock` (optional) and `message.mock`.
 - Camouflage uses `connection.mock` to send you a custom message when you first connect to the server.
-This is optional, not providing this file would simply log a warning message in Camouflage console.
+This is optional, not providing this file would simply log a warning message in the console.
 - Camouflage uses `message.mock` to respond to all incoming messages.
-This too can be optional if you don't want server to return any messages, but not providing this file would log an error message in Camouflage console.
+This too can be optional if you don't want the server to return any messages, but not providing this file would log an error message in the console.
 - The mock file, as you'd expect, supports handlebars!
 So you can generate random numbers, put conditional blocks etc.
 - The format of mock file would be as follows: